-(Updated December 2017) by Lee Martin MSc RD One aspect of the low FODMAP diet that requires a fair amount of preparation is snacking.
-This is because it is that much harder to buy things out and about which don’t contain wheat, problem fruit and vegetables, flavourings etc. For example in the hospital I work … More Low FODMAP Fruity Flapjacks
+(Updated March 2018) by Lee Martin MSc RD One aspect of the low FODMAP diet that requires a fair amount of preparation is snacking.
+It can be hard to find snacks out and about which don’t contain wheat, problem fruit and vegetables, flavourings etc. For example in the hospital I work in we are very … More Low FODMAP Fruity Flapjacks

 We spent a little over 3 weeks in Vietnam, travelling north to south from Hanoi all the way to Ho Chi Minh City.
 We absolutely loved Vietnam, being so diverse with so much to do, really low prices, friendly people and the most delicious food.
 Much like when we were travelling in Thailand, Laos and … More How to travel on a low FODMAP diet in Vietnam

 Gastrointestinal complaints are extremely common in children, from mild bloating and discomfort to chronic constipation or diarrhoea, reflux and pain.
 The reasons behind these symptoms can be straightforward to diagnose and treat with dietary changes and sometimes with the use of medications.
 Most obvious to diagnose are symptoms which arise with a clear trigger, for … More Should we really be putting children on the low FODMAP diet?

 We were only in Thailand for 2 weeks and spent our time in relative luxury (well compared to our normal budget travelling accommodation) on the touristy island of Koh Samui.
 We had both travelled Thailand previously so it was a chance to recharge our batteries and spend time with our family who had come out … More Thailand Tips for low FODMAP Travellers